rust-lang/foundation-faq-2020/FAQ.md

 Something else that’s very important to us: we want the workings of the Foundation to be accessible to everyone.
 To that end, we are planning to release not only the “legal bylaws” but also “human readable” versions (translated into multiple languages), as well as “guidebook”-like materials to help folks understand what it means to be a part of the foundation.

-<a id="q-individuals"></a>
+<a id="q-individual-donations"></a>
-**🤔 Q: Will individuals be able to "join"/become members of/support the foundation?**

-💁 A: I think there are actually two questions in one here.
-The first is “as an individual, can I donate money to support the Foundation?”
-The answer to that is “not yet but perhaps in the future”.
+**🤔 Q: As an individual, can I donate money to the Rust Foundation?**

+💁 A: Not yet but perhaps in the future.
 To start, we explicitly prioritized getting donations from companies over individuals.
-We believe that individuals -- *especially* those currently contributing to the Rust project -- already give so much to the project.
+We believe that individuals -- especially those currently contributing to the Rust project -- already give so much to the project.
 While we have a number of corporate sponsors for Rust's infrastructure already, we have not been able to sponsor the Rust project’s broader needs in a directed manner quite yet.
-We want companies to take responsibility for giving back to the Rust community and project for the value that volunteers bring; their sponsoring the Rust Foundation is one key way for them to do so. #13 also talks about some of the other ways we’re encouraging investment in the Rust project from our corporate sponsors.
+We want companies to take responsibility for giving back to the Rust community and project for the value that volunteers bring; their sponsoring the Rust Foundation is one key way for them to do so.
+The question on [hiring contributors](#q-hiring) also talks about some of the other ways we’re encouraging investment in the Rust project from our corporate sponsors.

+<a id="q-individuals"></a>
-The other question is “will Rust maintainers have a voice in what the Fondation does, or just corporate sponsors?”
-The answer to that question is “Yes, absolutely Rust maintainers have a voice”.
+**🤔 Q: Will Rust maintainers have a voice in the foundation?**

+💁 A: Yes, absolutely Rust maintainers have a voice.
 The Foundation board will have a number of seats that are occupied by Rust team members and who are tasked with representing the project.
 Moreover, the by-laws ensure that those directors must agree with whatever the Foundation does.

-One last note: in a legal sense, the draft by-laws of the Foundation provide for both “corporate” and “individual” membership.
+One note: in a legal sense, the draft by-laws of the Foundation provide for both “corporate” and “individual” membership.
 As a temporary measure, this “individual membership” is defined as being equal to the core team.
 It is the core team’s intent to expand that set to cover the Rust teams more generally.
 Figuring out the right shape for such a process will require both time and broader consultation with the community as well as approval from the Foundation’s board, however, so we decided to defer that until after the Foundation is up and going.